Framework-Based-Software/icebreaking-Misseveni/README.md

 Hi!
 I'm [ZHANG XINYUE], a student in the Framework-Based Software Design and Development course.
 I [expect to learn a lot about modern software maintenance practices and how to work with legacy systems].

 - **Fun fact**: I love watching movies or writing some stories in my free time.
+I want to make more friends too.
 - **Course expectations**: To gain hands-on experience in maintaining and evolving software.

 ![My Image](image.jpg)  <!-- Link to the uploaded image -->